hcorry98/startup/README.md

-# startup
+# Start Up Application

-Start Up Application for CS 260
+## The Start Up Application for CS 260